IvanLi-CN/usb-pd-source-demo/docs/datasheets/sw7203-register.md

 When resale of iSmartWare products, if there are differences or false components compared with the product parameters and their statements, all express or implied authorizations of iSmartWare related products will be automatically lost, and this is unfair and fraudulent.
 For business behavior, iSmartWare reserves the right to protect its rights in all legal ways. iSmartWare assumes no responsibility or liability for any such misrepresentation.

 This document is only allowed to be reproduced without any tampering with the content and with relevant authorizations, conditions, restrictions and statements, otherwise iSmartWare has the right to pursue its legal responsibility. iSmartWare assumes no responsibility or liability for such tampered documents.
-Reproduction of information involving third parties is subject to additional restrictions.</details>
+Reproduction of information involving third parties is subject to additional restrictions.